 All safeguarding leads have received advanced level training in order to undertake their roles and will be safer recruitment trained.
 All safeguarding leads receive updated training at least every two years; and in addition, keep up-to-date with safeguarding developments at least annually.

-All staff must also have read, and signed to acknowledge their understanding of, Keeping Children Safe in Education, September 2018.
-This document must also be kept in all teachers files to refer back to for any clarification when necessary.
+All staff must also have read, and signed to acknowledge their understanding of, Keeping Children Safe in Education, September 2019.
+This document must also be kept in all teachers’ files to refer back to for any clarification when necessary.
 At FreshSteps, we ensure that a range of sophisticate and rigorous mechanisms are in place to assist staff to understand and discharge their roles and responsibilities as set out in part one of this policy.

 Full safeguarding training, drawing upon the latest national and local guidance, is provided to all staff on an annual basis.
 Regular safeguarding updates are provided throughout the year to ensure that staff have the most up to date relevant skills and knowledge to safeguard children effectively.
 Staff who are employed during the school year will receive safeguarding training at the very beginning of their induction period, and at least annually thereafter.
 This includes training on the ‘Prevent’ duty and Channel, CSE, honor based violence and arranged marriages.
-Domestic abuse, Peer on peer bullying, FGM, Child criminal exploitation: county lines ( drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns) homelessness, sexual violence and sexual harassment between children in schools and colleges.
+Domestic abuse, Peer on peer bullying, FGM, Child criminal exploitation: county lines ( drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns) homelessness, sexual violence and sexual harassment between children in schools and colleges and Upskirting.
 Staff have access to a range of safeguarding online CPD’s which must be completed on a given time scale by the DSL.
 Staff will sign an induction form agreeing that they are aware of their roles and responsibilities, and have read and understood all relevant safeguarding guidance, policies and procedures and agree to implement them.

 Highly effective mechanisms are in place to ensure that staff have a clear understanding of the safeguarding & child protection policy and procedures in place, and that these are applied consistently across the school.